SteeltoeOSS/Documentation/api/v4/security/mtls.md

 # Resource Protection using Mutual TLS in ASP.NET Core

-This component builds on top of [ASP.NET Core's Certificate Authentication](https://docs.microsoft.com/aspnet/core/security/authentication/certauth), with the addition of automatic configuration for [Cloud Foundry Instance Identity certificates](https://docs.cloudfoundry.org/devguide/deploy-apps/instance-identity.html) and authorization policies based on certificate data.
+This component builds on top of [ASP.NET Core's Certificate Authentication](https://learn.microsoft.com/aspnet/core/security/authentication/certauth), with the addition of automatic configuration for [Cloud Foundry Instance Identity certificates](https://docs.cloudfoundry.org/devguide/deploy-apps/instance-identity.html) and authorization policies based on certificate data.
 Additionally, resources are included for automatically generating certificates for local development that resemble what is found on the platform.

 ## Usage

 In order to use this provider, the following steps are required:

 1. Add NuGet package reference
-1. Add identity certificates to configuration
+1. Add identity certificates to the configuration
 1. Configure authentication and authorization services
-1. Include services in ASP.NET Core pipeline
+1. Include services in the ASP.NET Core pipeline
 1. Secure endpoints
 1. Attach certificate to requests to secured endpoints